hitoshi-watase/sercrod/docs/reference/directives/updated-propagate.md

 Loop prevention:

-- Nablla’s `update` method ignores calls if the host is already updating.
+- Sercrod’s `update` method ignores calls if the host is already updating.
 - This prevents infinite loops where two hosts trigger each other’s propagation back and forth within the same call stack.

 #### Execution model

-Conceptually, Nablla performs the following steps whenever it evaluates `*updated-propagate`:
+Conceptually, Sercrod performs the following steps whenever it evaluates `*updated-propagate`:

 1. Read the raw attribute: